Dear Future Homeowner,

 - Commodity prices

-So do you build now or wait?
+So do you break ground now or wait?
 Or do you take your chances on finding a home you’ll love in the existing, yet highly competitive real estate market?
 My most practical advice: Consider your comfort level with the situation.

 There are plenty of factors that impact our affordability, and I’ve seen many buyers lose their window of opportunity by waiting for something to happen.
 Trying to time and coordinate swings in the real estate market with real-life needs isn’t easy.
 In my opinion, if your project works for you today then do it.
 Waiting doesn’t always work in your favor.

 The Barden Difference in Controlling Custom Home Costs

 Balancing wants and needs is key to the custom home building process.
 That’s why working with a Barden Independent Dealer or Builder needs to be viewed as a partnership.

-Communicating your vision and being realistic with your budget, goals, and time frame is the only way your project will be a success.
+Communicating your vision of your dream home and being realistic with your budget, goals, and time frame is the only way your project will be a success.
 It’s the dealer/builder’s job to educate the customer and set realistic expectations about the possibilities, which is why you will always be asked what your budget is!

 Designing a home for your needs that aligns with your budget is what Barden does best, but it’s the support and experience of our dealers and builders that will make your new home materialize.